 (d) A description of the process the public body will use to evaluate qualifications and finalists' proposals, including evaluation factors and the relative weight of factors and any specific forms to be used by the proposers;

-(i) Evaluation factors for qualifications shall include technical qualifications, such as specialized experience and technical competence of the firms and the key design and construction personnel; capacity to perform; the proposer's past performance in utilization of ((disadvantaged business enterprises)) small and women, minority, or veteran-owned businesses, to the extent permitted by law; ability to provide a performance and payment bond for the project; and other appropriate factors. ((Evaluation factors must also include, but are not limited to, the proposer's past performance in utilization of small business entities.))
+(i) Evaluation factors for qualifications shall include technical qualifications, such as specialized experience and technical competence of the firms and the key design and construction personnel; capacity to perform; the proposer's past performance in utilization of ((disadvantaged business enterprises)) business entities certified with the office of minority and women’s business enterprises, including small businesses, and business entities certified with the department of veterans affairs, to the extent permitted by law; ability to provide a performance and payment bond for the project; and other appropriate factors. ((Evaluation factors must also include, but are not limited to, the proposer's past performance in utilization of small business entities.))
 Cost or price-related factors are not permitted in the request for qualifications phase;

 (ii) Evaluation factors for finalists' proposals shall include the management plan to meet time and budget requirements and one or more price-related factors.
-Evaluation factors must include a proposer's inclusion plan for small ((business entities and disadvantaged business enterprises)) and women, minority, or veteran-owned businesses as subconsultants, subcontractors, and suppliers for the project, to the extent permitted by law.
+Evaluation factors must include a proposer's inclusion plan for ((business entities and disadvantaged business enterprises)) business entities certified with the office of minority and women’s business enterprises, including small businesses, and business entities certified with the department of veterans affairs as subconsultants, subcontractors, and suppliers for the project, to the extent permitted by law.
 Evaluation factors may also include, but not be limited to, the technical approach or the design concept;

 (e) Protest procedures including time limits for filing a protest, which in no event may limit the time to file a protest to fewer than four business days from the date the proposer was notified of the selection decision;